OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Python 3.11.2
 ```

-Download project and install dependencies
+Download project and install dependencies.
+The default main branch is the latest stable branch.
+The next branch contains changes planned for the next release - it should be OK to use.
+But might not be.
 ```
 git clone https://github.com/OrangeSpyderMan/inkplate10-weather-cal
 cd inkplate10-weather-cal